- The Learning Environment

 The PharmD curriculum integrates the latest technologies throughout the professional coursework.
 Students enjoy state-of-the-art facilities, laboratories, "smart" classrooms, and centers for research.
 Thanks to a 10-to-1 student-to-faculty ratio, students work side-by-side with faculty.
 It's all part of an environment based on community and teamwork to create an atmosphere of active collaboration, professional development, and mentorship.

 The coursework is integrated with progressive patient-centered practice experiences.
 It is capped by a 9-month experiential program.
 This program in pharmacy leads to licensure in any state provided that the graduate passes board exams and obtains licensure.

-Additional details about the learning spaces in Kapoor Hall:
+Additional details about the learning spaces in the Pharmacy Building:

 - simulated hospital pharmacy complete with a drug information center, and an IV preparation area

 - professional practice lab and a sterile preparation laboratory